BillMuriu/Loom-stream/technologies-to-learn.md

 ### TECH I USE & NEED TO LOCK IN.

 1.Neon

-- Neon is an online postgresql database.
+-> Neon is an online postgresql database.

+2.Prisma ORM